 If your child is ever in immediate or life-threatening danger, call emergency services on 000 straight away.

-Understanding what causes your child’s aggressive behaviour and self-injurious behaviour can help you to change or reduce the behaviour.
+Understanding what causes your child’s self-injurious and aggressive behaviour can help you to change or reduce the behaviour.

 You can do this by looking at the aggressive behaviour as an ABC sandwich:

-Antecedents: the ‘triggers’ for the aggressive or self-injurious behaviour
+Antecedents: these are ‘triggers’ for the aggressive or self-injurious behaviour

-Behaviour: the way your child responds to the trigger
+Behaviour: this is the way your child responds to the trigger

-Consequences or ‘rewards’: what your child gets out of behaving aggressively, such as being allowed to go on with a favourite activity, or to leave a stressful situation.
+Consequences or ‘rewards’: this is what your child gets out of behaving aggressively, like being allowed to go on with a favourite activity, or to leave a stressful situation.

 You can work on your child’s aggressive behaviour by changing either the triggers or the rewards your child gets from behaving aggressively or self-injuring.
-Our article on managing challenging behaviour in children with ASD explains how to do this.
+Our article on managing challenging behaviour in children with autism spectrum disorder (ASD) explains how to do this.

 Understanding how well your child can communicate is also a key step in finding out what’s causing the aggressive behaviour.
 When children can’t express feelings or ask for what they need, they might use aggressive behaviour to communicate.

-You probably can’t prevent all your child’s outbursts.
-These tips can help you manage the aggressive behaviour when it happens.
+You probably can’t prevent every outburst from your child with autism spectrum disorder (ASD).
+But you can try to manage the aggressive behaviour when it happens.
+Here are some tips.

 The first and most important thing is to stay calm.
 Most aggressive outbursts or tantrums happen because your child has feelings building up and he can’t communicate them.
 By managing your own feelings and staying calm and quiet, you won’t add your emotions to the mix.

 During an outburst your child will be feeling very stressed.
-It’s hard to process what someone else is saying when you’re feeling stressed, and this is especially true for children with autism spectrum disorder (ASD), who can have trouble understanding language.
+It’s hard to process what someone else is saying when you’re feeling stressed, and this is especially true for children with ASD, who can have trouble understanding language.

 It can help if you limit what you say to short phrases or even just a couple of words – for example, ‘Sit down’ rather than ‘Lachlan, come over here and sit down’.

 You might need to move your child to a safer place, away from anything that could hurt her – for example, shelves that could fall over or glass objects.
 A quiet enclosed space outside might be an option.
-You might also need to get other people to move out of the way to keep them safe.
+You might also need to get other people to move out of the way for safety.

 Visual cues can also help in these situations – for example, you might have a picture of a quiet place in your home that your child can go to.

-If you find you have to use physical restraint when your child has an aggressive outburst, speak with your child’s paediatrician or a behavioural therapist about other options.
+If you find you have to use physical restraint when your child has an aggressive outburst, speak with your child’s paediatrician or a behavioural therapist, ideally a Board Certified Behaviour Analyst®, about other options.

 Physical restraint can be dangerous to both you and your child, and can often increase your child’s anxiety and make the situation worse.
 Positive behaviour support is always preferable to physical options.

-Working out what your child is trying to tell you with self-injurious behaviour can help you decide how to manage it.
-Here are some reasons children with autism spectrum disorder (ASD) hurt themselves and some ways to respond.
+Working out what your child with autism spectrum disorder (ASD) is trying to tell you with self-injurious behaviour can help you decide how to manage it.

-Your child might find switching from one activity to another difficult.
-For example, he might bang his head on the floor when you tell him that it’s time to put away his train set for dinner.
+For example, your child might find it hard to switch from one activity to another.
+He might bang his head on the floor when you tell him that it’s time to put away his train set before dinner.
 You could try warning him five minutes before you need him to pack away by showing him a photo of washing hands and sitting at the table for dinner.
 This will give him a warning, plus time to finish what he’s doing.

 Your child might hit himself because he wants you to look at him and talk to him.
 Going over to him and giving him attention will stop him hitting himself.
 The next step is teaching him to get your attention in another way – for example, by saying ‘Mum’ or coming to you and showing you a help card.

 Your child might be feeling frustrated and need help.
 For example, your child has been playing with a doll but the leg comes off, so she starts to scream and scratch herself.
 If you help her fix the doll, it will stop her hurting herself.
-The next step might be teaching her to say, sign or show a picture to tell you when she needs help.
+The next step is teaching your child to show her frustration in another way – for example, to say, sign or show a picture to tell you when she needs help.

 Getting professional help

-Your child’s paediatrician can refer you to a behavioural therapist.
-A behavioural therapist can help you understand and manage your child’s aggressive behaviour or self-injurious behaviour.
+A Board Certified Behaviour Analyst® or other experienced professional can help you understand and manage your child’s aggressive or self-injurious behaviour.
 This might be particularly helpful if you’ve already tried other strategies without success.

-For example, the therapist might use functional assessment to work out why your child is behaving aggressively or is self-injuring, then use strategies to reduce the behaviour and teach new behaviour.
+For example, the professional might use functional analysis to work out why your child is behaving aggressively or is self-injuring.
+Then the professional might create a positive behaviour support plan that includes strategies to reduce the behaviour and teach new behaviour.